UPDATED January 12, 2026

 - The Meadow Swimmin’ Pool at Fort Wilderness Resort is currently under refurbishment, and the work will ultimately result in doubling the size of the pool area.
 Construction on this project began in May 2025, and it’s set to be completed in mid-2026.
 While Disney works on expanding the area, the pool itself remains OPEN for guests throughout this project.

-- From January 12th, 2026 through April 2026, the boat dock at Disney’s Wilderness Lodge will be undergoing routine maintenance.
+- From January 12th, 2026 through April 2026, the boat dock at Disney’s Wilderness Lodge is undergoing routine maintenance.
 The good news is that the boat to Magic Kingdom won’t be closed for TOO long: from January 12th through January 30th.
 But if you’re staying at the hotel during that time, you’ll have to take a bus to Magic Kingdom instead.

 Disney’s Yacht & Beach Club Resorts